pykale/pykale/examples/fewshot_protonet/README.md

 ProtoNet is for few-shot learning problems under $N$-Way $K$-Shot settings:

 **$N$-way**: The number of classes under a particular setting.
-The model is presented with samples from these $N$ classes and needs to differentiate between them.
-For example, 3-way means the model has to distinguish between 3 different classes.
+The model is presented with samples from these $N$ classes and needs to classify them.
+For example, 3-way means the model has to classify 3 different classes.

 **$K$-shot**: The number of samples for each class in the support set.
 For example, in a 2-shot setting, two support samples are provided per class.

 **Support set**: It is a small, labeled dataset used to train the model with a few samples of each class.
 The support set consists of $N$ classes ($N$-way), with $K$ samples ($K$-shot) for each class.
 For example, under a 3-way-2-shot setting, the support set has 3 classes with 2 samples per class, totaling 6 samples.

 **Query set**: It evaluates the model's ability to generalize what it has learned from the support set.
-It contains samples from the same $N$ classes but does not included the support set.
-Continuing with the 3-way 2-shot sample, the query set would include additional samples from the 3 classes, which the model must classify after learning from the support set.
+It contains samples from the same $N$ classes but not included in the support set.
+Continuing with the 3-way 2-shot example, the query set would include additional samples from the 3 classes, which the model must classify after learning from the support set.

 ## 2. Usage

 ### Datasets

-This data loader can be used on several few-shot learning datasets, such as mini-ImageNet ([official image list](https://drive.google.com/file/d/1iBu_Iqt49opXHSUNcTRU2WQas1WICLwQ/view)/[ready-to-download data on Kaggle](https://www.kaggle.com/datasets/arjunashok33/miniimagenet)), tiered-ImageNet ([official dataset-generating tool](https://github.com/yaoyao-liu/tiered-imagenet-tools)/[ready-to-download data on Kaggle](https://www.kaggle.com/datasets/arjun2000ashok/tieredimagenet)), and Omniglot ([official downloading code](https://github.com/brendenlake/omniglot)/[ready-to-download data on Kaggle](https://www.kaggle.com/datasets/watesoyan/omniglot)), etc. All datasets should be organized as follows.
+This model can be used on several few-shot learning datasets, such as mini-ImageNet ([official image list](https://drive.google.com/file/d/1iBu_Iqt49opXHSUNcTRU2WQas1WICLwQ/view)/[ready-to-download data on Kaggle](https://www.kaggle.com/datasets/arjunashok33/miniimagenet)), tiered-ImageNet ([official dataset-generating tool](https://github.com/yaoyao-liu/tiered-imagenet-tools)/[ready-to-download data on Kaggle](https://www.kaggle.com/datasets/arjun2000ashok/tieredimagenet)), and Omniglot ([official downloading code](https://github.com/brendenlake/omniglot)/[ready-to-download data on Kaggle](https://www.kaggle.com/datasets/watesoyan/omniglot)), etc. All datasets should be organized as follows.

 <pre>
 └── root